 - Choose the best performance (CoSort or Hadoop) strategy for each workflow

-- Capture, act, and report on changed data and handle slowly changing dimensions
+- Capture, act, and report on deltas (CDC) and slowly changing dimensions

 - Filter, de-duplicate, cleanse, validate, and otherwise improve data quality